CyberCat-Institute/open-game-engine/README.md

 If you have questions, drop me (Philipp) a [mail](mailto:philipp.zahn@unisg.ch)!

-# Run the code
+# Installation

 You can use `stack build` to compile the project, `stack test` will run the tests `stack ghci` and `stack ghci --test` will run ghci using the main target or the test targets respectively.

-# Usage
+# Modelling in the software framework

-There is a [tutorial](https://github.com/philipp-zahn/open-games-hs/blob/master/Tutorial/TUTORIAL.md) how to use the software for modelling.
+This [tutorial](https://github.com/philipp-zahn/open-games-hs/blob/master/Tutorial/TUTORIAL.md) shows how to use the software for modelling.

-# Implementation details

-tbd

-# Using the graph visualiser
+# Graph dependency visualiser

 If you run `stack run` you will have a `dotfile` appear, this is a graphviz file that can be interpreted with graphviz with the following
 command: